GETTING TO KNOW

 Smiling Gecko is breaking new ground in development aid and with its economically and ecologically sustainable cluster projects, pursues a holistic approach that leads to a significant improvement in the living conditions of the rural Cambodian society.
 Since 2014, the charity has developed into a social start-up company and already created hundreds of jobs and apprenticeships in the fields of agriculture, tourism and crafts.
 The heart of Smiling Gecko is the school where more than 300 children benefit from a good education in an innovative, child-friendly and effective learning environment.

 On the Smiling Gecko Project Tour, you will receive detailed explanations of the history of Smiling Gecko and gain a deeper insight into the various Smiling Gecko projects.
-The tour includes a visit, among other things, to the agricultural farms, carpentry workshop and a visit to the school campus.
+The tour includes a visit, among other things, to the agricultural farms and the carpentry workshop.

 This tour is a free offer that is included in the price of your stay at the Farmhouse Smiling Gecko.